bcgov/citz-imb-sso-express/README.md

 <br />

 > [!IMPORTANT]
-> This package does not replicate the functionality of the [CSS] service or the provided [example apps].
+> These packages complement, rather than replicate, Common Hosted Single Sign-On ([CSS]) or it's [example apps].
-> The [CITZ IMB Common Code] team created and maintains this package.
+> They allow our own applications to integrate with the Common Hosted Single Sign-On ([CSS]) Service, providing us access to it's user management capabilities.
-> Read more about the [Purpose and Benefits of This Package].
+> They are developed and maintained by the [CITZ IMB Common Code] team, separate from the Common Hosted Single Sign-On ([CSS]) team.

 <br />